koka-lang/koka/readme.md

 `> jake atom`

 (or use `jake sublime`) for the [Sublime](http://www.sublimetext.com) editor).
+If `node` is not installed, you can also copy the grammar files manually from the `koka/support` directory.

 ## Running the interactive compiler

-After running a plain ``stack exec koka`` command, the Koka interactive environment will start:
+After running the plain ``stack exec koka`` command, the Koka interactive environment will start:
 ````
  _          _           ____
 | |        | |         |__  \